 In November 1942, Ewald sent this field post message to his parents.
 Three years later, Ewald had passed away.

-Looks like there was another brother called Alfred Sönnichsen who received postcards from his big brother Rudolf from overseas.
+The oldest brother Alfred Sönnichsen was born on August 31st, 1909 in Tönning.
+He received postcards from Rudolf from overseas.
 I don’t know what happened to him.